aiidateam/AEP/999_dependency_management/readme.md

 ### Pros

  - Introducing an explicit *dependency manager* role makes it easier to define and distribute responsibilities.
- - Relaxing the strict constraints on the dependency versions will simplify the installation of the AiiDA core package in non-clean Python environments and might make it possible in the first place where conflicting version constraints can not be resolved.
+ - Relaxing the strict constraints on the dependency versions will simplify the installation of the AiiDA core package in non-isolated Python environments and might make it possible in the first place where conflicting version constraints can not be resolved.
  - Relaxing the strict constraints enables users to install later versions of packages and thus take advantage of security and bug fixes as well as newly introduced features, with better confidence that these later versions are actually compatible with the AiiDA core package.
  - Relaxing the strict constraints will make it easier to install the AiiDA core package with `conda` that is stricter than `pip` about the correct resolution of various dependencies within the same environment.
  - Maintaining a watch list of problematic dependencies will enable AiiDA maintainers to be more pro-active about reducing the dependence on problematic code bases.